-A style repository is a special uncompressed Help & Manual project that you use to share styles and snippets between multiple projects.
+A style repository is a special uncompressed Help & Manual project that you use to share stylesm snippets and to a certain extent also variables between multiple projects.
 This is an excellent way to ensure that your styles are standardized across multiple projects.
 It is also a good way to make sure that everyone uses the same standard formatting when you are working on a project in a team.

 Ideally, you should edit the styles for all the projects in the style repository, not in the individual projects.
 So if you only have individual projects with their own styles it is really more practical to work without a repository.

 Please note that support for style repositories is only included in the Professional and Server versions of Help & Manual.
 Style repositories are not available in the Basic version.

 A style repository is quite similar to a normal uncompressed HMXP project.
 The main difference is that it does not have a table of contents, because you never publish a repository project directly.
 It is a storage place for the text and paragraph styles used in other projects, allowing you to share the same set of styles between multiple projects.